awjchen/SonoCleaner/doc/usersGuide.md

 ## More on sonomicrometry

-The paper briefly described level-shifts and other sonomicrometry artifacts in Section 2.2 Here, we expand upon that section, assuming that the reader is familiar with that section of the paper.
+The paper briefly described level-shifts and other sonomicrometry artifacts in Section 2.2.
+Assuming that the reader is familiar with that section, we expand upon that section here.
 We will also continue to "pretend" that the triggering protocol of the sonomicrometer is a simple threshold.

 But first, we repeat the disclaimer given at the beginning of that section.